Active Searches DSG Koya

 Reporting Relationships:

-The ED reports to the Chair of LAND studio’s 25-member Board of Directors and works closely with the 6-member Executive Committee of the Board.
-The ED supervises 6 senior staff members, the Director of Parks and Community, the Director of Arts and Special Projects, the Director of Design and Strategy, the Director of Finance and Human Resources, Director of Corporate and Foundation Relations, the Development Manager, as well as the Senior Manager of Projects and Operations, the Senior Project Manager, the Design and Communications Manager, and the Executive Assistant and Office Manager.
+The CEO reports to the Chair of LAND studio’s 25-member Board of Directors and works closely with the 6-member Executive Committee of the Board.
+The CEO supervises 6 senior staff members: the Director of Parks and Community, the Director of Arts and Special Projects, the Director of Design and Strategy, the Director of Finance and Human Resources, Director of Corporate and Foundation Relations, the Development Manager and works closely with other staff members.

 Candidate Profile